Lily Hope: Artworks

 Copper Child (2012) was her first Ravenstail ensemble, in which she collaborated with her mother Clarissa Rizal.
 It is made from Merino wool, rabbit fur, sea otter fur, and copper cones.
 It includes a robe, headdress, and apron.
 It fits a child.
 Its intent is for celebrations.
-It contains standing at the top of the mountain pattern repeating across the body of the robe, with Hope's 2002 design, shaman eyes, and Clarissa's traditional lightning and Haida spider web designs.
+It contains standing at the top of the mountain pattern repeating across the body of the robe, with Hope's 2002 design, shaman eyes, and Rizal's traditional lightning and Haida spider web designs.
 It had a run of exhibits and shows and won first place at Sealake Heritage Institute's Juried Art Show in 2012.
 It now holds a permanent spot in its collection.

-Little Watchman (2014) is a child-size Chilkat ensemble that includes a headdress, leggings, a wool jacket adorned with epaulets and a Chilkat face on the back.
+Little Watchman (2014) is a child-size Chilkat ensemble that includes a headdress, leggings, a wool jacket adorned with epaulets, and a Chilkat face on the back.
 It exemplifies the mix of Ravenstail and Chilkat textiles.
-Chilkat robes used modified Northwest Coast form line, and she weaves them by hand on an upright frame with no tools other than a tapestry needle to tuck in braids.
+Chilkat robes used a modified Northwest Coast formline, and she weaves them by hand on an upright frame with no tools other than a tapestry needle to tuck in braids.
 And it is on display in the exhibition Reflections: Native Arts Across Generations at the Fralin Museum of Art.
 This exhibition's purpose was to bring together historic Native American art that was drawn from the collections of the Fralin Museum of Art with the work of several distinguished contemporary Native artists.

 Lineage Robe (2017) thigh-spun Merino wool, cedar bark, hand-dyed merino wool, beaver fur is part of the collection of the Portland Art Museum.
 In the Northwest Coast, such as Alaska, British Columbia, Washington, the tribes believe in human and animal interactions were strong enough to the point that they could switch with each other.
 The Chilkat blanket is a woven cape, worn by high-ranking tribal members during civic and ceremonial occasions.
 Only the wealthy could make or own.
 Both men and women contributed to the process of creating the blanket.
 Men would design the pattern while the women would provide the cedar bark.
 It was considered a great privilege.
 The standard design is a white background with a bold black border and fringe on the lower portion.
 This also consisted of the formline style, which is a primary design from the Northwest.
 It consisted of darkly outlined shapes called ovoids.
 Ovoids are U or V-shapes.
 The blankets are in black, white, or red colors.
 But on this occasion, Hope mainly used the traditional designs of a Chilkat blanket but added in color to it to modernize it.